molily/molily.de/_posts/2019-02-03-testing-angular.md

 - Move the finding of elements into the page object.
 The test ids, tag names etc. you use for finding should live in a central place.
 When the markup of a page under test changes, the page object needs an update, but the test should remain unchanged.
 - Leave all assertions (`should` and `expect`) in the specs.
 Do not move them to the page object.

-When writing end-to-end tests, you get lost in technical details quickly: finding by certain features, clicking them, filling out form fields, checking fields alues and text content.
+When writing end-to-end tests, you get lost in technical details quickly: finding by certain features, clicking them, filling out form fields, checking fields values and text content.
 But end-to-end tests should not revolve around these low-level details.
 They should describe the user journey on a high level.

 The goal of this refactoring is not brevity.
 Using page objects does not necessarily lead to less code.
 The purpose of page objects is to separate low-level details – like finding elements by test ids – from the high-level user journey through the application.
 This makes the specs easier to read and the easier to maintain.